eclipse/kuksa.val/doc/quickstart.md

 python ./speed_subscriber.py

-## FAQ & notes
+## FAQ & Notes
-Frequently anticipated questions
+Frequently anticipated questions and tipps.

 ### This is not working on OS X
 Unfortunately OS X has a bug that does not allow you to use the databroker default 55555.
 To change when starting the server: